Douglas fir: Uses

-Many different Native American groups used the bark, resin, and needles to make herbal treatments for various diseases.
-Native Hawaiians built waʻa kaulua (double-hulled canoes) from coast Douglas-fir logs that had drifted ashore.
-The wood has historically been favored as firewood, especially from the coastal variety.
-In addition early settlers used Douglas-fir for all forms of building construction, including floors, beams, and fine carving.
+Many different Native American groups use the bark, resin, and needles to make herbal treatments for various diseases.
+Historically, Native Hawaiians built waʻa kaulua (double-hulled canoes) from coast Douglas-fir logs that had drifted ashore.
+The wood and bark have historically been favored as firewood, especially from the coastal variety.
+Additionally, Douglas-fir has long been used as a building material by both Native American groups and settlers.

 The species is extensively used in forestry management as a plantation tree for softwood timber.
 Douglas-fir is one of the world's best timber-producing species and yields more timber than any other species in North America, making the forestlands of western Oregon, Washington, and British Columbia the most productive on the continent.
 In 2011, Douglas-fir represented 34.2% of US lumber exports, to a total of 1.053 billion board feet (2,484,803,3 cubic meters).
 Douglas-fir timber is used for timber frame construction and timber trusses using traditional joinery, veneer, and flooring due to its strength, hardness and durability.
 As of 2024, the only wooden ships still currently in use by the U.S. Navy in conventional naval operations are Avenger-class minesweepers, made of Douglas-fir.

 Douglas-fir sees wide use in heavy timber structures, as its wood is strong, available in a number of specifications including kiln dried and grade stamped, and can be supplied in very long lengths to 60 ft.
 West coast mills are sophisticated in their processing of timbers, making lead times predictable and availability reliable.
 Paints adhere well to Douglas-fir.
 Stains perform well on Douglas-fir timbers with the mild caution that the natural color of this species varies and care must be taken to ensure uniformity of color.
 Pitch pockets that may ooze resin can be present in timbers that have not been kiln dried.
 Because of the timber sizes available, stamped timber grading, and relatively short lead times, Douglas-fir sees wide use in both public and residential projects.

 The species has ornamental value in large parks and gardens.
 It has been commonly used as a Christmas tree since the 1920s, and the trees are typically grown on plantations.

 The buds have been used to flavor eau de vie, a clear, colorless fruit brandy.
 Douglas-fir pine leaves can be used to make pine needle tea.
 They possess a tangy citrus flavor and may serve in some recipes as a wild substitute for rosemary.